-As already mentioned, visual management uses quite different methods, which are also used in lean management.
+Visual Management uses - as already mentioned - quite different methods, which are also used in Lean Management.

-The 5S method aims to keep the workplace and environment clean and orderly.
-This is intended to ensure a working process that is as undisturbed as possible.
+The 5S method pursues the goal of keeping the workplace and environment clean and orderly.
+This is to ensure that the work process is as undisturbed as possible.

 5S stands for

--• SSystematize (arrange tasks and tools and create space)
+- Systematize (arrange tasks as well as tools and create space)

-and is originally from Japan.
-Here the 5S method at Toyota plays a key role in the production process.
+and originates from Japan.
+Here at Toyota, the 5S method plays a key role in the production process.
 As part of Lean Management, 5S is only a fraction of the methods used at Toyota.
-Here you can find more Information about Lean Management.
+Here you can find more Information on Lean Management.

-On a Visual Management or KanBan Board you can find all information about a project at a glance.
-Through subdivisions (e.g. into "currently in process", "completed"), priorities can be easily displayed with the help of colors or other characters.
+On a visual management or KanBan board, all information about a project can be found at a glance.
+By means of subdivisions (e.g. "currently being processed", "completed"), priorities can be displayed effortlessly with the help of colors or other signs.
 Thus, such a board facilitates the work of every team member.

-The biggest advantage of a visual board is that it saves time and presents information in an easy to understand way, e.g. which team member is responsible for which tasks and where to find the necessary information.
-The board also helps to identify possible bottlenecks, to eliminate them and thus to optimize the work process.
+The biggest advantage of a visual board is to save time and to show information in an easily understandable way, e.g. which team member is responsible for which tasks and where necessary information can be found.
+The board also helps to identify possible bottlenecks, eliminate them and thus optimize the work process.

 KanBan" is also a method developed in Japan.
-The term means card.
-The Kanban method was developed in 1947 by Taiichi Ohno, the inventor of the production system of Toyota.
-It is used to organize multi-stage production processes that are linked together like control loops.
+The term means something like card.
+The Kanban method was developed in 1947 by Taiichi Ohno, the inventor of Toyota's production system.
+It is used to organize multi-stage production processes that are linked to each other like control loops.
 Each individual control loop consists of a production stage and an upstream material store.
-The necessary material for each production process is then taken from the corresponding warehouse.
-The upstream production stage independently replenishes missing material.
+For each production process, the necessary material is then taken from the associated warehouse.
+The upstream manufacturing stage independently replenishes any missing material.

-This is a just-in-time principle, whereby stocks can always be reduced to the required quantity.
+This is a just-in-time principle in which inventories can always be reduced to the required quantity.
 The material flow moves from the starting material to the end product.
-In the counterflow, information flows in the form of Kan Ban information, which documents and reports the material withdrawal and production.
-The result is a self-organizing system that minimizes inventory, contributes to faster throughput times, optimizes production capacities and thus helps to reduce waste.
+In the counterflow, information flows in the form of Kan Ban, which documents and reports back the material withdrawal and production.
+The result is a self-organizing system that minimizes warehousing, contributes to faster throughput times, optimizes production capacities and thus helps to reduce waste.
 As a result, the added value at each individual production stage can be controlled in a cost-optimized manner.

-With kanban cards the workflow can be visualized.
-The classic model works with columns which - ordered from left to right - display the respective status:
+Kanban cards can be used to visualize the flow of work.
+The classic model works with columns that - ordered from left to right - show the respective status:

-- left column - To Do: Listing of tasks still to be processed
+- left column - To Do: list of tasks still to be processed

 - right column - Done: List of completed tasks